jmatth11/i2c-avr-driver/README.md

 # AVR I2C Driver Example

-This project is to have a simple example of a primary I2C communication on an ATtiny85 with documentation.
+This project is to have a simple example of a controller I2C communication on an ATtiny85 with documentation.

-Supports writing and reading from secondary devices.
+Supports writing and reading from target devices.

 ## Project Structure